 Always put your customers first

 These bad customer service stories are newsworthy because of how relatable they are.
 Every person has a terrible customer service story to tell.
 Even when it’s not as dramatic or extreme, customers experience terrible service every day, and it slowly erodes a company’s reputation.

 The best way to tackle bad customer service stories is to prevent them in the first place.
-When you create a supportive culture grounded in mutual respect and customer appreciation, you’re miles ahead of this crowd.
-Quite simply, always put customers first, and you’ll never find yourself among these negative examples.
+When you create a supportive culture grounded in mutual respect and customer appreciation, you’ll always be miles ahead of this crowd.

 Join 251,101 readers who are obsessed with delivering great customer service.